gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 ![Item report](pdf-report-1.jpg)

-!!!
-Note ""
-    The report might not contain images for some [hybrid items](/plugins/avanthybrid/#avanthybrid) that were imported from PastPerfect.
-It depends on whether PastPerfect Online makes the image data available to the report generator.

 ##### Detailed search results report without images

 If there are more than 1,000 search results, the detailed search results report will be created without